aim-uofa/FrozenRecon/README.md

 ## 🎫 License

-The content of this project itself is licensed under [LICENSE](LICENSE).
+For non-commercial use, this code is released under the [LICENSE](LICENSE).
+For commercial use, please contact Chunhua Shen.

 ## 🖊️ Citation